compuglobalhypermegacorp/simpleblockchain/README.md

 # simpleblockchain
 My little simple blockchain in Javascript with proof of work.
 Mr. Whiskers' junior intern's simple blockchain in Javascript with proof of work.

+Instructions to install, updated the difficulty, and print the chain below.
+Enjoy.

 ```
 git clone https://github.com/compuglobalhypermegacorp/simpleblockchain
 cd simpleblockchain